 - a) The enforcement and monitoring of the national organic standards promulgated by USDA; - b) Ensuring accreditation and certification costs do not discriminate against small producers, including support and funding for the National Organic Certification Cost-Share Program; - c) Requiring USDA to maintain the role of the National Organic Standards Board (NOSB) as the official source of developing policies and procedures to interpret and implement the federal organic standards.
-Adequate staffing must be provided to enable the NOSB to fulfill its obligation to organic producers;

-- d) Maintaining organic livestock production standards that are uniform and account for feeding and animal health care practices for continuous or transitional organic management; - e) Prohibiting genetically modified organisms, irradiation and the use of sewage sludge that contains heavy metals; - f) Protecting organic producers from chemical and/or genetic pollution and provide reasonable redress for any damage caused by this drift; and - g) USDA negotiating trade arrangements to eliminate the need for National Organic Program (NOP)-certified U.S. farmers to certify through multiple international agencies.

-11. Genetically Modified Organisms and Biotechnology (also see Article I. D. Labeling of Commodities and Commodity Products)
+Adequate staffing must be provided to enable the NOSB to fulfill its obligation to organic producers; - d) Maintaining organic livestock production standards that are uniform and account for feeding and animal health care practices for continuous or transitional organic management; - e) Prohibiting genetically modified organisms, irradiation and the use of sewage sludge that contains heavy metals; - f) Protecting organic producers from chemical and/or genetic pollution and provide reasonable redress for any damage caused by this drift; and - g) USDA negotiating trade arrangements to eliminate the need for National Organic Program (NOP)-certified U.S. farmers to certify through multiple international agencies. - 10.
+Genetically Modified Organisms and Biotechnology (also see Article I. D. Labeling of Commodities and Commodity Products)

 Genetically modified organisms (GMOs) have created a series of ethical, environmental, food safety, legal, market and structural issues that impact everyone in the food chain.
 Consumer and producer concerns need to be addressed.
+This includes required consumer labeling for foods made from or containing GMOs.